jnozzi/cocoadev.com/markdown/AlternateImage.md

-How do I set an alternate image of a button in General/InterfaceBuilder?
+How do I set an alternate image of a button in InterfaceBuilder?

 I've tried this      [myButton setImage:@"myImage"]; It doesn't work!